 Program Description - Mental Health Counseling provides graduate level professional training for mental health counseling licensure, with a strong commitment to an evolving multicultural society.
-Students are prepared to meet the licensing standards of the Massachusetts Board of Registration of Allied Mental Health Professionals.
+Students are prepared to meet the licensing standards of the Massachusetts Board of Allied Mental Health and Human Services Professionals.